Student Checklist

 It's important to stay on top of your tuition and fees—and Bay College makes it easy to manage your payments.

 You'll receive your account statements through your Bay College email, so be sure to check it regularly.
-You can also view your most up-to-date account balance anytime in myBay.
+You can also view your most up-to-date account balance anytime in your student portal.

 Be sure to review Tuition due dates and payment plan options so you can plan ahead and avoid any roadblocks.